jakubjanak2004/TravellingSalesmanSolver/README.md

 | 19    | 6,402,373,705,728,000 | 3,201,186,852,864,000 |
 | 20    | 121,645,100,408,832,000 | 60,822,550,204,416,000 |

-The next possibility is to solve the Traveling Salesman by converting it into a Linear Program (LP).
+The next possibility is to solve the Traveling Salesman by converting it into an Integer Linear Program (ILP).
 However, this was not an approach that I have used.

 The Branch and Bound algorithm is a widely popular choice for solving TSP.